Purchase agreement comparison

 D.R.
 Horton and Drees Homes both operate across the eastern and southern United States with overlap in Texas, Florida, North Carolina, South Carolina, Ohio, Indiana, Maryland, and Virginia.
 Buyers in these states may compare the nation's largest builder by volume with one of the largest private builders.

-Both builders use standardized purchase agreements containing clauses affecting buyer rights.
+These builders rely on standardized purchase agreements containing clauses affecting buyer rights.
 This comparison examines documented contract patterns and key differences based on publicly available information.

 The presence of a contract clause does not mean it appears in every agreement.
 Terms may vary by state, community, and transaction.